iamhwr/iamhwr.github.io/README.md

 ##### Some of the tools I use are:
 - [Bootstrap 4](https://getbootstrap.com/) for the general styling and framework of the page.
-- [PrintJs](https://printjs.crabbly.com/) to change the content upon a print request.
-This small library just makes sure that you can print out something that is easier to read.

 ##### Programming Languages:
 - HTML5